rolandyuwy/tp/docs/UserGuide.md

 ## Exiting the program

 The `exit` command closes the app.
+This lets you easily exit the application from the CLI, without lifting your hands from the keyboard.

 **Format:** `exit`